The FSCS is funded by levies on firms authorised by the PRA and the FCA. The FSCS's costs are made up of management expenses and compensation payments

 For an investment provider failure, FSCS has access to £790m (the FCA provider contribution classes will not be required to contribute to an investment provider failure).

-Further information on fee blocks and tariff data is available from the FCA.
 The FCA collects fees on behalf of FSCS from both the PRA classes and the FCA classes.

 Full details of the funding rules for the FSCS are in the FCA's Handbook and the PRA Handbook under Redress, Compensation.
 The main rules relating to funding are set out in FEES 6.